celalcakiroglu/tsc/_build/html/_sources/CoutteOpenFoam.txt

       (
       );

-The initial part of the above 'blockMeshDict' file up to the 'convertToMeters' command can be copied from one of the sample files that come with the OpenFOAM installation and can be found in the folder 'home/username/OpenFOAM/FOAM_RUN/tutorials'.
+The initial part of the above *blockMeshDict* file up to the *convertToMeters* command can be copied from one of the sample files that come with the OpenFOAM installation and can be found in the folder 'home/username/OpenFOAM/FOAM_RUN/tutorials'.
+In the next part of this section the commands in the *blockMeshDict* file are explained.

+**convertToMeters:** The number that comes after this command is multiplied with the vertex coordinates.
+The results of this multiplication are stored in the computer memory as the vertex coordinates with respect to the cartesian coordinate system shown in Figure 2 with the unit of meters.
+For example, if the number that comes after *convertToMeters* is 0.1 and the x-coordinate of a vertex is defined as 20 in the *blockMeshDict* file, then the x-coordinate of this vertex is stored in the computer memory as 2 meters away from the origin.

 **References**